oaripay/ebsi-core-services/README.md

 First, create an `.env` file locally.
 You can duplicate `.env.example` and name the new copy `.env`.
 Adapt the variables to your needs.

-You will need to fill the WALLET_PRIV_KEY env variable.
-This private key is needed to be identified into besu

-Please note that you need to fill the APP_PRIVATE_KEY env variable with a base64 encode private key.
-The private key is of the form
+Please note that you need to fill the APP_PRIVATE_KEY env variable with a secp256k1 elliptic curve private key in hexadecimal.
-`-----BEGIN PRIVATE KEY-----\nXXXXXXXXXXXXXXXXXXXXXXXXXX\n-----END PRIVATE KEY-----`

 ### Run the project locally